jesstheleftie/u2_express_restaurant/README.md

 ## Requirements

 ### Pt 1 - Express Intro
-- An Express Server with Index and Show routes for at least 3 different data models - Appetizers, Entrees, and Desserts
+- An Express Server with Index routes for at least 3 different data models - Appetizers, Entrees, and Desserts
 - At least 3 objects within each Index Route

 - There is no limit to what you can do with each, but take some time to think of what your data should look like - Name?
 Price?
 An Image URL?
 How about booleans for things like Vegan, Gluten Free, Kosher, Halal...